lharrison2019/Team-Coconut/README.md

 This is the offical documentation for the module, tkinter.
 Nour used this documentation as a general reference for creating the different widgets used in the
 GUI.py script.

+“Go Fish Rules and Gameplay.”
+Ducksters, https://www.ducksters.com/games/go_fish_rules.php.

+We used this as a reference for the rules of go fish.

 Attributions: Author of each method/function make_deck(): Lindsay